 The Operating Agreement is the legal engine that drives your business.
 It spells out the company's governance structure, the way it manages its working capital, and how it pays out its profits.
-All the essential aspects of your business, including money, liability, and fiduciary constraints, are determined by the Agreement.
-SunDoc provides two guides -- Member-Managed LLC and Manager-Managed LLC -- that provide a good source of information, but you may also want to consult an attorney for guidance on this critical document.
+All the essential aspects of your business, including money, liability, and fiduciary constraints, are determined by the agreement.

 6. File the Articles of Organization.

-To file the Articles of Organization, you will need to provide the name and address of your company, the nme of your LLC organizer and your registered agent, and your chosen method of management.
+As stated in the previous points, in the Articles you'll provide the name and address of your company, your LLC organizer and your registered agent, and your chosen method of management.